mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 Processing
 ^^^^^^^^^^
-Each time a Tezos block is finalized, a rollup reacts to three kinds of events: the beginning of the block, the input messages possibly contained in that block, and the end of the block.
-A **rollup node** implements this reactive process: it downloads the Tezos block and interprets it according to the semantics of the PVM.
+Each time a Mavryk block is finalized, a rollup reacts to three kinds of events: the beginning of the block, the input messages possibly contained in that block, and the end of the block.
+A **rollup node** implements this reactive process: it downloads the Mavryk block and interprets it according to the semantics of the PVM.
 This interpretation can require updating a state, downloading data from other sources, or performing some cryptographic verifications.
 The